mickcaff/MickCaffery_T1A3/README.md

 ## RECIPE PRO
 Welcome to my very first terminal application!

-Recipe pro is a terminal app which was created as a part of Coder Academy Web Development Bootcamp - Term 1 assignment.
+Recipe pro is a terminal app which was created for Coder Academy's Web Development Bootcamp - Term 1 assignment.

-I really enjoy cooking, and have collected all my favourite recipes over the years and have them stored either as a paper copy in a folder or a picture on my onedrive.
+I really enjoy cooking, and have collected all my favourite recipes over the years and have them stored either as a paper copy in a folder or a picture on my phone or onedrive.

 The weekly time consuming tradition of searching through my recipes and writing out a grocery list, is what gave birth to the idea for Recipe Pro!
 The app stores all of my favourite recipes and allows the user to search by ingredient, then takes the hard work out of creating a grocery list.